awsdocs/amazon-vpc-user-guide/doc_source/vpc-recommended-nacl-rules.md

 ## Recommended Rules for Scenario 1<a name="nacl-rules-scenario-1"></a>

 Scenario 1 is a single subnet with instances that can receive and send Internet traffic\.
-For more information, see [Scenario 1: VPC with a Single Public Subnet](VPC_Scenario1.md)\.
+For more information, see [VPC with a Single Public Subnet](VPC_Scenario1.md)\.

 The following table shows the rules we recommended\.
 They block all traffic except that which is explicitly required\.